You did it. Your Alabama LLC is officially up and running, ready to take on challenges, roll in the profits, and change the world.

 The form itself contains instructions for its completion, so follow them carefully, especially when inputting your financial information.

-You’re finished with your Form PPT, don’t send it off just yet.
+You’re finished with your Form PPT, but don’t send it off just yet.
 You’ll need to include a couple more things.
 First is your payment.
 You can either include a check made out to “Alabama Department of Revenue.”
 If you include a check, you will also need to complete and submit a Form BPT-V.

 Otherwise, you can pay online through the “My Alabama Taxes” portal, which requires you to first create an account.
 Keep in mind that even if you pay online, you will still need to submit a paper Form PPT to one of two addresses.